clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Find the configuration values you are looking for.
-   If a particular setting does not already exist , it can be added manually.
+   If a particular setting does not already exist, it can be added manually.

-   For example, BTRFS support configuration is below indicating it is enabled in-tree.
+   For example, the snippet below shows BTRFS support configuration indicating it is enabled in-tree.

       .. code-block:: bash